Everest Base Camp Trek

 Day 14: Trek Back to LUKLA

-Today is the last day of our trek down to Lukla.
+Today is the last day of Everest Base trek which ends in Lukla.
 The trail goes down the valley then passes through villages of Phakding and Chopling to reach Chaumrikharka.
-After we begin the final climb of the trek to Lukla for an overnight stay.
+After we begin the final climb of the trip to Lukla for an overnight stay.

 Activity: Trekking - Approx. 4 hours